 a.
-FUNDING FOR K - 12 MANDATES: Support legislation requiring state funding to reflect realistic costs for meeting state mandates such as the Standards of Quality (SOQ), the Standards of Learning (SOL) and the Standards of Accreditation (SOA) as well as federal mandates such as the Individuals with Disabilities Education Act (IDEA) and the No Child Left Behind (NCLB) Act. (continued from 2005; revised in 2010)
+FUNDING FOR K-12 MANDATES: Support legislation requiring state funding to reflect realistic costs for meeting state mandates such as the Standards of Quality (SOQ), the Standards of Learning (SOL), and the Standards of Accreditation (SOA), as well as federal mandates such as the Individuals with Disabilities Education Act (IDEA) and the No Child Left Behind (NCLB) Act.
+Support a new JLARC study to determine the actual costs of meeting these mandates. (continued from 2005; revised 2011)